Reviews

 Spot & Tango fresh meals (Photo: lifewithkleekai)

-I like that UnKibble provide a custom scooper made to meet your dog’s specific requirements – so you can’t overfeed or underfeed your dog.
+I like that UnKibble provides a custom scooper made to meet your dog’s specific requirements – so you can’t overfeed or underfeed your dog.
 UnKibble is ready to serve!
-Their fresh meals need to be defrosted and pet owners have to consult the feeding guidelines for your pup to get the portions right.
+Their fresh meals need to be defrosted, and pet owners have to consult the feeding guidelines for their pup to get the portions right.

-Dog owners need to navigate to Spot and Tango’s fresh recipes or UnKibble recipes before starting the sign up process.
-You don’t get the option to combine the two pet food formats like The Pets Table.
-However, they do provide the option to feed their fresh meals as a topper (effectively a half fresh plan).
+Dog owners need to navigate to Spot and Tango’s fresh recipes or UnKibble recipes before starting the sign-up process.
+You don’t have the option to combine the two pet food formats like The Pets Table does.
+However, they do provide the option to feed their fresh meals as a topper (effectively a half-fresh plan).

-When I received my first boxes (I ordered both fresh recipes and UnKibble for review purposes), I could clearly see the transparent labelling on each fresh food meal which made me feel good that I was truly feeding human grade dog food.
+When I received my first boxes (I ordered both fresh recipes and UnKibble for review purposes), I could clearly see the transparent labeling on each fresh food meal, which made me feel good that I was truly feeding human-grade dog food.

 While I loved having a custom scooper to feed UnKibble to Copper and Skye, I was a little disappointed that Spot and Tango didn’t make feeding their fresh meals a little easier.
 There was no pre-portion element on the meal pouch or custom scooper for their fresh food.

-Having said that, Copper and Skye really enjoyed eating Spot and Tango’s fresh dog food, particularly the beef recipe and the chicken recipe.
+Having said that, Copper and Skye really enjoyed Spot and Tango’s fresh dog food, particularly the beef and chicken recipes.
 The meal pouches were easy to store in my fridge and freezer thanks to the stackable square shape.

 The Pets Table Vs Spot And Tango: Price breakdown

-Before I give my verdict, I want to quickly share how much I paid for The Pets Table and Spot And Tango to give you an idea on the price difference.
+Before I give my verdict, I want to quickly share how much I paid for The Pets Table and Spot and Tango to give you an idea of the price difference.

-If you’ve got multiple dogs, The Pets Table require dog owners to complete separate meal plans and separate subscriptions.
-This is a little inconvenient and different to most dog food delivery services.
+If you’ve got multiple dogs, The Pets Table requires dog owners to complete separate meal plans and separate subscriptions.
+This is a little inconvenient and different from most dog food delivery services.
 The prices shared above involve me combining the cost of both subscription plans.

 As I mentioned above, you can’t combine Spot and Tango’s fresh meals with their UnKibble range in the same subscription plan.
-You’ll need to complete individual subscription plans for both pet food formats if you want to try both.
+You’ll need to set up individual subscription plans for each pet food format if you want to try both.

 Wrapping Up